13 Visualising data with ggplot2

 having an index variable (for x axis), another numerical variable

-and also having a categorical variable say gr
+values and also having a categorical variable say gr.
+Let us plot

 # Constructing example data